Reading

 Amazon

 Get ready for the catchiest book ever.
 Little Worm has a song stuck in his head that he can’t quite place.
 As he tries to figure it out, it turns out his friends have their own ear worms too!
-Such fun to read aloud.
+Read this aloud over and over; it’s that fun.

 Book cover for Wheels as an example of preschool books